angulardart/site-angulardart/src/_codelabs/ng2/1-skeleton.md

 <li markdown="1">Within your project's directory,
   run [`pub get`](/tools/pub)
-  to download the packages that the app depends on.
+  to download the packages that the app depends on:

+{% prettify none %}
+pub get
+{% endprettify %}

   Pub is Dart's package management tool.
 </li>